PatLooft/intcoll/README.md

 # CIS 2168 intcoll
-various uses of data structures via the same program The program uses 3 different lists: a positive list (P), a negative list (N), and a list in which the last instance of the number was positive (L).
+various uses of data structures via the same program.
+The program uses 3 different lists: a positive list (P), a negative list (N), and a list in which the last instance of the number was positive (L).
 Example input:
 5